-Calcium Bentonite - is a green clay that has the ability to both absorb and adsorb which makes it great for detoxing.
-We all know what absorbing means but adsorbing?
-In short, adsorption means to attract and bind, kind of like a magnet does metal but better.
-CB has been used for over 30,000 years by tribes around the world for its many health benefits.
-It is found near volcanoes and contains a high concentration of minerals like calcium, silica, sodium, iron, magnesium and potassium.
-This is the same green mud those fancy spas use on your face but way lighter on your wallet.
+Green Calcium Bentonite - is a clay that can both absorb and adsorb, which makes it great for detoxing.
+We all know what absorbing means, but what’s adsorbing?
+In short, adsorption means to attract and bind, kind of like magnets do metal but better.
+Calcium bentonite has been used for over 30,000 years in many parts of the world for its many health benefits.
+It’s so good for you that tribesmen even make little pellets out of it and throw it into their meals.
+It is found near volcanoes and contains a high concentration of minerals like calcium, silica, sodium, iron, magnesium, and potassium.
+This is the same green mud those fancy spas use on your face, so you know it is top notch.

 *Avoid metal of any kind when working with Calcium Bentonite; it weakens its adsorption power*